Occupational Employment and Wage Statistics (OEWS) Wage Data

 Both private and public (government) employers are represented in the survey.
 Self-employed workers are not covered by this survey.

-The OES survey collects wage data in 12 intervals.
-Employers report the number of employees in an occupation per each wage range.
+The OEWS survey collects wage data from employers who report the number of employees in an occupation and their exact hourly or annual wage.

-The OES survey uses the SOC occupational classification system.
+The OEWS survey uses the SOC occupational classification system.
 The SOC system categorizes over 800 occupations into 23 major occupational groups.

 The major groups of the SOC system are as follows:

 - Architecture and Engineering Occupations